About this day

 For A level and IB students

-Psychology in Action: Power of the Mind is a wide-ranging programme examining the theories and applications of psychology in the modern world.
+Psychology in Action: Power of the Mind is a wide-ranging programme examining the theories and applications of psychology in the modern world, and is coming to you live-streamed and online in 2020!
 Five incredibly engaging sessions will help students realise their potential and discover the impact they can have on the world.
 Join renowned speakers from academia, medicine, industry and commerce for an unmissable day, complemented by a special session on examination success.